redsgreens/SupplySign/readme.txt

 		     4. Right-click the sign to open the chest.

 Chest Sign : To place a sign on a chest, make sure it is not within one block of another chest.
 There are
              cases where this might work, but it can be glitchy, so be careful.
+Place the sign on the ground in front of the chest, then after you are done editing it, the sign will attach itself to the chest.
 Right-clicking the sign or the chest will display the contents of the sign.
 If you use a large chest, you can place a sign on both halves of it.

-Dispensers :
+Dispensers : Attach a sign to a dispenser in the same way you would attach one to a sign.
+The inventory of
+             the dispenser will always be full of whatever is on the sign.
+If you use a kit, or if you put multiple items on the sign, only the first will be used.
+Remember that dispensers require redstone to activate, so it might be a good idea to wire up the dispenser and test it before attaching the sign.

 Using Kits : To use a kit, set the first line to [Supply] as usual, then put "kit:" followed by the kit name
              on the second line, ie. "kit:wool".